The inviscid inflow-outflow problem via analyticity: Introduction

-We note that the inflow-outflow problems arises frequently in physical situations.
+In this paper, we are concerned with the inflow-outflow problem for inviscid incompressible flows.
+Namely, we fix an analytic domain $\Omega \subset \R^d$ (see Section~\ref{sec_prelims} for the definition) and an analytic divergence-free vector field $\ou \colon [0,T_0] \times \Omega \to \RR^d $, where $T_0>0$, and we seek a solution to the Euler equations with the prescribed normal component of the velocity on $\p \Omega$, \eqnb \eqne where $\mathsf{n}$ represents an outward unit normal vector, with the initial condition $u(0)=u_0$.
+Formally, the pressure $p$ in \eqref{intro_euler} satisfies the nonhomogeneous elliptic system \eqnb \eqne We note that the inflow-outflow problems arise in many physical situations.
 Several examples include aerodynamics, where we consider the flow of air around a wing or a rocket, environmental flows, where we model flows of rivers into lakes, and blood flow, where the inflow-outflow condition is time-dependent.
-Also, if the domain containing a fluid is itself moving, we arrive naturally at the inflow-outflow problem~\cite[p.~5]{MP}.
+Also, if the domain containing a fluid is moving, we arrive naturally at the inflow-outflow problem~\cite[p.~5]{MP}.

-We note that the problem \eqref{intro_euler} was initially studied by Antontsev, Kazhikov, and Monakhov \cite{AKM1,AKM2}, then by Petcu in~\cite{P}, and more recently in~\cite{GKM1,GKM2}.
+The problem \eqref{intro_euler} was initially studied by Zaj\c{a}czkowski \cite{Z1,Z2,Z3,Z4}, Antontsev, Kazhikov, and Monakhov~\cite{AKM1,AKM2}, then by Petcu in~\cite{P}, and more recently by Gie, Kelliher, and Mazzucato in~\cite{GKM1,GKM2}.
 It is known to become very difficult as soon as $\ou \cdot \mathsf{n} \ne 0$.
-This can be seen already at the level of Sobolev estimates.
-Namely, given a multiindex $\alpha$, we apply $\p^\alpha$ to the Euler equation \eqref{intro_euler_v}, multiply by $\p^\alpha v $, and integrate to obtain the standard estimate on the time evolution of $ \sum_{|\alpha|=k} \| \p^{\alpha } u\|_{L^2}$.
-One of the terms appearing on the right-hand side of such estimate is
+This can already be observed at the Sobolev level.
+Namely, set

+in which case the Euler equations \eqref{intro_euler} become \eqnb \eqne with the initial condition $v(0)= v_0$.
+Given a multiindex $\alpha$, we apply $\p^\alpha$ to the Euler equations~\eqref{intro_euler_v}, multiply by $\p^\alpha v $, and integrate to obtain the standard estimate on the time evolution of $ \sum_{|\alpha|=k} \| \p^{\alpha } v\|_{L^2}$.
+One of the terms appearing on the right-hand side of such an estimate is